Skip to Content

 Insurance plays a big role in pedestrian accident cases.
 The defendant in your case may lean on their insurer to complete the payout they otherwise would not afford.
 You and your attorney can file a claim against the irresponsible driver’s insurer to receive compensation for the accident.
 Of course, the insurer will likely not hand the payout over without a fight.

 They will call for the case to be investigated thoroughly and look for anything that can relieve them of the duty of making a payout.
-Since Maryland follows the rule of contributory negligence, the insurer does not need to foist all the blame on you.
+Because Maryland follows the contributory negligence rule, the insurer does not have to place all of the blame on you.
 If they can cast even a bit of blame on you, then they have already succeeded.

 Work closely with your pedestrian accident attorney to prevent that from happening.